orkestral/venom/docs/getting-started/creating-client.md

       useChrome: true, // If false will use Chromium instance
       debug: false, // Opens a debug session
       logQR: true, // Logs QR automatically in terminal
-      browserWS: '', // If u want to use browserWSEndpoint
       browserArgs: [''], // Parameters to be added into the chrome browser instance
       puppeteerOptions: {}, // Will be passed to puppeteer.launch
       disableSpins: true, // Will disable Spinnies animation, useful for containers (docker) for a better log